North Pole

 As you likely already know, planet Earth exists on a tilt, which is a result of the gravitational pull from the sun and other planets.
 This tilt contributes to the varying weather patterns worldwide.

-Paired with longitude, latitude can give you the exact geographic location of a place on planet Earth's surface.
+Paired with longitude, latitude can give you the exact geographic location of a place on Earth's surface.

 Article continues below advertisement